Swap Dynamics in Single-Peaked Housing Markets: Centralized allocation procedures for housing markets

-\begin{example} On the instance of Example \ref{ex:firstEx}, agent $a_4$ is the first agent whose top is not on her right, she thus receives her top $r_3$.
-The second step matches agent $a_4$ to $r_3$.
-On the third step, agents $a_1$ and $a_2$ both have their top (among the remaining resources) on the right but the last agent $a_5$ has her top on her left. $a_5$ is then matched to her top $r_1$.
-Agent $a_1$ crawls to $r_2$ and $a_2$ crawls to $r_5$.
-On the fourth step, $a_1$ is still happy to crawl, but $a_2$ picks her current resource $r_5$.
+\begin{example} On the instance of Example \ref{ex:firstEx}, agent $a_4$ is the first agent whose top resource is not on her right, she thus receives her top resource $r_3$.
+The second step matches agent $a_3$ to $r_4$.
+On the third step, agents $a_1$ and $a_2$ both have their top resources (among the remaining resources) on the right but the last agent $a_5$ has hers on her left. $a_5$ is then matched to $r_1$.
+Resource $r_2$ crawls to agent $a_1$ and resource $r_5$ crawls to agent $a_2$.
+On the fourth step, $a_2$ picks her current resource $r_5$.
 Finally, $a_1$ is assigned resource $r_2$.
-The allocation returned by the Crawler is $\pi^{C} = \tuple{r_2, r_5, r_4, r_3, r_1}$.
+The allocation returned by Crawler is $\pi^{C} = \tuple{r_2, r_5, r_4, r_3, r_1}$.
+At each step $i$ of the procedure, an improving cycle-deal $\mu_i$ is applied (with the last agent in the cycle picking her top resource among the remaining ones): $\mu_1 = \tuple{a_3,a_4}$, $\mu_2 = \tuple{a_3}$, $\mu_3 = \tuple{a_1,a_2,a_5}$, $\mu_4 = \tuple{a_2}$, $\mu_4 = \tuple{a_1}$.
+One can observe that on this example the allocation returned by Crawler is not the same as the one returned by TTC.
+However, both procedures lead to the same minimum rank $mrk$ and average rank $ark$. \end{example} Interestingly, a variant of this procedure allows to check Pareto-optimality in single-peaked domains in linear time \citep{beynier2020optimal}.